CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 6. Apply for billing units or disk quota.

-For video tutorials and further guidance, check the[Accounts](../../accounts/index.md) at the beginning of this user guide.
+For video tutorials and further guidance, check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.

-Once you have completed these steps, you can log in to SD services with identity federation systems (Haka, Virtu, CSC Login, or LSLogin) at:
+Once you have completed these steps, you can log in with identity federation systems (Haka, Virtu, CSC Login, or LSLogin) at:

 * [https://sd-connect.csc.fi](https://sd-connect.csc.fi)

  * [https://sd-desktop.csc.fi](https://sd-desktop.csc.fi)

-with any modern web-browser (note: private browsing is not supported when using Firefox).
+with any modern web-browser (Note: private browsing is not supported when using Firefox).

 ## Processing register data under the Act of Secondary Use